 A custom-fitted experience awaits you with earpieces that in minutes can conform to your ear lobe that has the unit feeling comfortable even after hours of continuous use (and yes the ear pieces are re-moldable which is a big bonus selling point).
 Even with the cord that contains both the rechargeable battery and the power/volume control wrapped behind the head and settling in on the back of the neck the fit and feel of the Decibullz headset after a while becomes barely noticeable at all.
 While the comfort of the earbuds are top notch the unit’s AptX® High Definition Audio Streaming provides a solid listening experience with excellent midrange and voice clarity with distinct voices and vocals being very distinguishable when listening to the latest podcast or one’s favorite song.
 When asked to transmit some booming bass or high pitched instrumentals, the Decibullz unit performed without distinction from many others contained within the earbud marketplace.

 Looking back on it now one can clearly see why the Decibullz team was working so hard and feverishly beyond all others at the CES Digital Experience to promote their custom-fitting Bluetooth wireless headphones.
-While it does come with some shortcomings the Contour ES superior fit and adequate performance levels can definitely make this a contender for your dollar when it comes to searching for that Bluetooth wireless option.
+While it does have some shortcomings the Contour ES superior fit and adequate performance levels can definitely make this a contender for your dollar when it comes to searching for that Bluetooth wireless option.
 As the trend with mobile devices are leaving the old ways of listening behind it’s good to know that Decibullz has given many a comfortable alternative they can look into when seeking out those wireless options.

 (Please note that for this review Game Source did receive a review model for the game from the Public Relations Firm, Developer and/or Publisher responsible for distribution to the press.)